Military units from the

 Sahrawi Arab Democratic Republic in 2019.
 Photo: Stefano Montesi - Corbis/Corbis via Getty Images

+The pro-independence Polisario Front in Western Sahara has ended a 30-year-old ceasefire with Morocco, reigniting one of the world’s most frozen conflicts.
+Tensions rose over the past weeks in the United Nations-designated "buffer-zone," following accusations of breaching the three decade-long truce from both sides.
 "We have declared a full-scale war against the occupiers [Morocco] of the West Sahara.
 The Moroccan military has breached the terms of the peace deal many times, and we have reached a point of no return.
 We'll continue with our armed struggle until the international community intervenes and provides an immediate and final solution to the issue."
 Dr Sidi Omar, the representative of the Polisario Front at the UN, told VICE World News.